xwausse/SQL-homework/lesson-13/homework/homework.md

 6. Find me odd numbered movies and description is not boring.(cinema)
 7. You have to sort data based on the Id but Id with 0 should always be the last row.
 Now the question is can you do that with a single order by column.(SingleOrder)
 8. Write an SQL query to select the first non-null value from a set of columns.
 If the first column is null, move to the next, and so on.
 If all columns are null, return null.(person)
 9. Find the employees who have been with the company for more than 10 years, but less than 15 years.
-Display their Employee ID, First Name, Last Name, Hire Date, and the Years of Service (calculated as the number of years between the current date and the hire date, rounded to two decimal places).(Employees)
+Display their Employee ID, First Name, Last Name, Hire Date, and the Years of Service (calculated as the number of years between the current date and the hire date).(Employees)
-10. Find the employees who have a salary greater than the average salary of their respective department.(Employees)

 ## Medium Tasks
-1. Write an SQL query that separates the uppercase letters, lowercase letters, numbers, and other characters from the given string 'tf56sd#%OqH' into separate columns.

-2. Split column FullName into 3 part ( Firstname, Middlename, and Lastname).(Students Table)
+1. Split column FullName into 3 part ( Firstname, Middlename, and Lastname).(Students Table)

-3. For every customer that had a delivery to California, provide a result set of the customer orders that were delivered to Texas.
+2. For every customer that had a delivery to California, provide a result set of the customer orders that were delivered to Texas.
 (Orders Table)

-4. Write an SQL query to transform a table where each product has a total quantity into a new table where each row represents a single unit of that product.For example, if A and B, it should be A,B and B,A.(Ungroup)

-5. Write an SQL statement that can group concatenate the following values.(DMLTable)
+3. Write an SQL statement that can group concatenate the following values.(DMLTable)

-6. Write an SQL query to determine the Employment Stage for each employee based on their HIRE_DATE.
+4. Write an SQL query to determine the Employment Stage for each employee based on their HIRE_DATE.
 The stages are defined as follows:

 > - If the employee has worked for less than 1 year → 'New Hire'